News centre

 Decisions on changes to immigration policy settings are decided by the Government.

-Immigration New Zealand (INZ) response
+Immigration New Zealand's response

 Since the conflict between Israel and Hamas started, INZ has put in place processes to ensure consistency and priority allocation for any applications received for people living in these locations.
 These processes include:

-• Processing all visitor visa general applications from Palestinian and Israeli passport holders in the same office.
+- Processing all visitor visa general applications from Palestinian and Israeli passport holders in the same office.

-• Setting up a dedicated INZ mailbox for applicants to use to request prioritisation of applications.
+- Setting up a dedicated INZ mailbox for applicants to use to request prioritisation of applications.

-• The New Zealand Embassy in Cairo providing consular assistance for New Zealand citizens and residents attempting to leave Gaza and travel to New Zealand.
+- The New Zealand Embassy in Cairo providing consular assistance for New Zealand citizens and residents attempting to leave Gaza and travel to New Zealand.
 So far, 26 New Zealand citizens and permanent residents have been assisted to leave Gaza.

 Only Palestinians who are also citizens of a third country, and their immediate family members (dependent children and partners), are currently being granted exit permits to leave Gaza.
-The New Zealand Embassy in Cairo continues to petition the Israeli and Egyptian governments for valid New Zealand visa holders to be permitted to leave Gaza.

 INZ will continue to prioritise and process applications for people impacted by the conflict.

-INZ's response as at 14 May 2024
+INZ's response as at 19 January 2025

 Since 7 October 2023, INZ has received: